bbauska/W3Cx-5of5/README.md

   that I go to than I have ever known.
 </blockquote>

-Once you know that everything in angle brackets is &quot;meta-information&quot;, it gives you a lot of flexibility.
+<p>Once you know that everything in angle brackets is &quot;meta-information&quot;,
+it gives you a lot of flexibility.
 You can put a lot of different things in between those brackets without any of it showing up (directly) in your finished document.
-And though you don&apos;t usually see directly what&apos;s in those angle brackets, they can often have a big effect on how your Web page looks, as well as how it responds and interacts with you.
+And though you don&apos;t usually see directly what&apos;s in those angle brackets, they can often have a big effect on how your Web page looks, as well as how it responds and interacts with you.</p>

-Here is another, more generic example:
+<p>Here is another, more generic example:</p>

 <h4>Notes:</h4>
 <ul>
   <li>Remember that the first line of your HTML5 page should start
-    by <!DOCTYPE html>.
+    by &lt;!DOCTYPE html&gt;.
 CodePen does not force you to add a DOCTYPE on CodePen, but be assured that you have to specify the DOCTYPE in all your Web documents.</li>
   <li>You can modify the source code in CodePen, and see the results in